The 4 Foods Nuthatches Love to Eat

 Fascinating fact: Not only do nuthatches search crevices for food, they also hide food in them.
 They will stuff seeds or insects in holes in trees and cleverly cover their hiding spots with lichens, moss or pieces of bark.
 The nuthatches will return to this hidden food and use it as nourishment to get through winter.

-Whether you make your own or buy it, a suet block in a cage-like feeder is sure to lure in nuthatches.
+Whether you make your own suet or buy it, a suet block in a cage-like feeder is sure to attract nuthatches.
 In the winter months, when conifer seeds are sometimes scarce, red-breasted nuthatches will travel in search of food and will likely stop at feeders for a suet snack.
 Add peanut butter to your DIY suet mixture and white-breasted nuthatches will love it even more!

 If you don’t have a peanut feeder yet, get your hands on one for this upcoming cold season.
+Here’s how to make a DIY bird feeder for peanuts.
 Red and white-breasted nuthatches will entertain you for hours scurrying up, down and around a peanut feeder.
-Their favorite?
+Their favorite food to eat?
 Out of the shell, unsalted peanuts.

 Here’s how to attract more birds by feeding peanuts.

 More species than just bluebirds enjoy a mealworm snack.
 A large portion of the nuthatch diet is insects, so putting out mealworms for them is definitely worth a shot.
 They don’t require anything fancy; just toss some mealworms in a shallow tray or platform feeder and cross your fingers.
 Check out our guide to feeding mealworms to birds.